BioinfoTongLI/NanoHack21-1/README.md

 ### 2. UMAP generation

 Based on transcriptomic data, we’ve generated both 2D and 3D UMAPs using Scanpy (https://scanpy.readthedocs.io/en/stable/) and Anndata (https://anndata.readthedocs.io/en/latest/) packages in Python (see details in `Analysis/1_transcriptome_analysis.ipynb`).
-For each dot in the UMAP, the corresponding image name is generated as a column inside the csv file.
-This CSV is then uploaded to our personal gist in order to be read remotely by our ImJoy plugin.
+For all dots in the UMAP, their corresponding image names are saved as a column inside the csv files (2D and 3D).
+These CSV files are in the `data` directory and wil be read remotely by our ImJoy plugin.

 ## 2. ImJoy plugin